 There are several opportunities in the summer and spring to show at the major livestock shows in Texas.
 It is a long-standing tradition and a great learning experience.
 You are able to compete against people from across the state.
 There are national breed shows for cattle, as well as market shows for steers in every county.
 There are also calf scrambles at most shows where the student can earn money towards their next project by catching a calf in the arena.

-Quiz bowl is an opportunity to demonstrate all of the information that you have gained through the past year through this project.
+Quiz bowl is an opportunity to demonstrate all of the information that you have gained through the past year through the beef cattle project.
 This is a contest that will help your student learn more about his or her project while getting the opportunity to compete on a state level.
 It is a team event where you compete against another team and whoever buzzes in first, gets to answer the question.
-Held at 4-H Roundup each year, competitors must qualify through their district in order to compete at this event.
+Held at 4-H Roundup each year, competitors must qualify through their county and district in order to compete at this event.
 Visit the State Roundup and Quiz Bowl Resource webpages to learn more.